 What are the top barriers to visiting cultural entities compared to this time last year?

-This data below is from the National Attitudes, Awareness, and Usage Study, which currently includes over 144,000 survey respondents.
+This data below is from the National Awareness, Attitudes, and Usage Study, which currently includes over 144,000 survey respondents.
 This chart shows what – as of September of 2020 – are now the top five barriers to visitation for people interested in visiting a cultural institution in the United States, but who have not done so within the last two years.

 The data is quantified as index values.
 An index value is a way of assigning proportionality around a mean.
 The baseline measure for comparison purposes is 100.
 Barriers with an index value above 100 are especially worthy of consideration.
 Index values allow us to accurately compare the “weight” of factors to one another.
-As an example, a barrier with an index value of 100 is 4x greater that one with an index value of 25.
+As an example, a barrier with an index value of 100 is 4x greater than one with an index value of 25.

 In order to provide context, we’ve added the index value for these same barriers in 2019.
 In 2019, the top five barriers were: preferring an alternative leisure activity; nothing new to do or see; access challenges; schedule conflicts; and not feeling welcome.
 We’re focusing on the top five barriers to visiting cultural organizations in the United States right now, but there are more than five!
 Schedule conflicts, negative past experiences, not feeling welcome, having trouble finding a babysitter, and many other factors are also barriers.